That estimated dollar amount reflects a -58% decline from $948.3 million for 2017.

 Below are exports from Rwanda that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Rwanda’s goods trail Rwandan importer spending on foreign products.

-Rwanda has highly negative net exports and therefore deep international trade deficits under the pharmaceuticals and electrical machinery and equipment product categories.
+Rwanda has highly negative net exports and therefore deep international trade deficits under the electrical machinery and equipment product category.

 Rwandan Export Companies